DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 >
 > The spells *dispel magic* and *knock* have no effect on either collar.
 In addition, if a prisoner teleports while wearing the collar, the collar teleports with its wearer.

+> [!info]+ **Collars and Anti-Magic**
+> The collars' enchantment becomes inactive within the tower's antimagic field, allowing them to be opened harmlessly by conventional means.
+Players with the creativity to ascertain this can receive Zuleika as an ally in [[Arc P - Ravenloft Heist]].

 > [!info]+ **The Chains**
 > The chains connecting Ilya and Zuleika's collars to the cavern wall have the statistics of a *chain (10 feet)*, as described in <span class="citation">Player's Handbook, p.
 151)</span>, with an AC of 19.